 Heirloom-quality preservation is always our top priority.

-Before we begin, you'll fill out a form to tell us exactly how you'd like your flowers preserved—every detail, your way.
+Before we begin, you'll take a questionnaire to tell us exactly how you'd like your flowers preserved—every detail, your way.

-We send a free sneak peek before resin or framing begins.
-You have the opportunity to approve the design or tweak it for an added fee.
+We send a free sneak peek for large preservations before resin or framing begins.
+You have the opportunity to approve the design or make any small changes.
+You may also request additional proofs for an added fee.

 You'll get emails, texts and pre-recorded videos throughout the process to see behind the scenes at Blossom & Rhyme Studio.